da-mago/Two-arms-pick-place-planning/README.md

 The problem at hand is a multi-robot pick&place task.
 This project purpose is to find a way to automate the generation of a solution to this problem.
 This includes managing high level concepts such as trajectories, collision avoidance, task time minimization, ...

+> [!NOTE]
-Note: the source code is intended to be generic on the number of robots and pieces, but currently it is supporting only two robots use case.
+> Source code is intended to be generic on the number of robots and pieces, but currently it is supporting only two robots use case.

 This repository implements three different algorithms to solve the problem: Value Iteration, BFS and PDDL.
 In the first case, the problem is modeled as Markov Decision Process.
 In the second case, it is modeled as a graph and in the latter one, in PPDL language.

+> [!NOTE]
-Note: BFS algorithm is implemented in C and later imported in the python project as a module Example (10 pieces use-case):
+> BFS algorithm is implemented in C and later imported in the python project as a module Example (10 pieces use-case):

 # Execution